Mars and Venus in the Bedroom

 Mars and Venus in the Bedroom: A Guide to Lasting Romance and Passion is a 1995 self-help relationship based book written by John Gray, author of Men Are from Mars, Women Are from Venus.
 It is part in a series of books exploring the oft-clashing relationships between men and women.

+Mars and Venus in the Bedroom reached number 4 on the Wall Street Journal best seller list.
+It debuted on the New York Times best seller list at number 4.
+It was the number 7 top-seller for 1995, selling more than 680,000 copies.

 Synopsis

 John Gray brings his theories to enhancing the relationship in the bedroom and teaches his readers how to employ "advanced relationship skills" to create deeper intimacy while maintaining the passionate spark that was part of the couple's initial relationship.
 What he believes is that the first step to achieving this is an acceptance of the differences between the sexes.
 Once there is acceptance, it is easier for the couple to make small but significant changes in attitudes, techniques, etc. The theory is that this will then result in a rekindling of passion.